PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ### Adding connectivity

 Now that you've built the basic circuit and written the code to control that circuit, you can add connectivity to the project.
-Part of the ARM mbed IoT Device Platform is mbed Cloud, a unified solution to connect devices to the internet and communicate with them, regardless of *how* these devices connect to the internet.
+Part of the ARM Mbed IoT Device Platform is Mbed Cloud, a unified solution to connect devices to the internet and communicate with them, regardless of *how* these devices connect to the internet.
 Libraries are available for a variety of connectivity methods, including Ethernet, Wi-Fi and cellular.
-You also can add new connectivity methods with the [unified networking APIs](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/) in mbed OS 5.
+You also can add new connectivity methods with the [unified networking APIs](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/) in Mbed OS 5.

 #### Obtaining a device certificate

-[mbed TLS](https://tls.mbed.org) encrypts all data that goes from the device to mbed Cloud (and from mbed Cloud to the device).
-You need a security certificate to set up secure communication, which you can get from the mbed Cloud Portal:
+[Mbed TLS](https://tls.mbed.org) encrypts all data that goes from the device to Mbed Cloud (and from Mbed Cloud to the device).
+You need a security certificate to set up secure communication, which you can get from the Mbed Cloud Portal:

-1. Go to the [mbed Cloud Portal](https://portal.us-east-1.mbedcloud.com), and sign in.
+1. Go to the [Mbed Cloud Portal](https://portal.us-east-1.mbedcloud.com), and sign in.
-1. If prompted for your login credentials, use your mbed Cloud credentials.
-These are different from your credentials for the mbed Online Compiler.
+1. If prompted for your login credentials, use your Mbed Cloud credentials.
+These are different from your credentials for the Mbed Online Compiler.
 1. Select **Device Identity** > **Certificates**.
 1. Click **Actions** > **Create a developer certificate**.
-1. Enter a name for the certificate and click **Create certificate**.
+1. Enter a name for the certificate, and click **Create certificate**.
 1. Click **Download Developer C file**.
 Your certificate file downloads.

     <span class="images">![The certificate is located in the white box](https://s3-us-west-2.amazonaws.com/cloud-docs-images/lights16.png)</span>

-1. Go back to the mbed Online Compiler.
+1. Go back to the Mbed Online Compiler.
 1. Create a new file `identity_dev_security.c` in your application's `source` directory.
 1. Paste the certificate into this file.